 How to Reheat Kentucky Fried Chicken

-There’s no doubt that a homemade fried chicken dinner paired with a baked potato, sweet potato, or corn on the cob is a winner, but sometimes, you just got to hit the drive-thru.
+There’s no doubt that a homemade fried chicken dinner paired with a baked potato, sweet potato (how to peel the perfect sweet potato), or corn on the cob is a winner, but sometimes, you just got to hit the drive-thru.

 If fast-food fried chicken leftovers are sitting in your fridge right now, you don’t have to eat them cold.
 It’s pretty easy to reheat Kentucky Fried Chicken or any other fried chicken from a fast-food chain since they generally serve similar types of meat.

 Just follow any of the methods we mentioned above and you’re good to go.

 - Brush the chicken with olive oil before reheating it for an extra crisp.

 - Always measure chicken’s internal temperature with a meat thermometer.